 Our experts cover:

-- Why this topic is most important today
+Why the Power of Empathy most important today

 Learn these identifiable traits and valuable experiences of our panelists as they share what they have learned over the years.
 The content portion is about 1 hour in duration, with about a 15min Q&A dialogue near the end of the video playback for your reference.
 Click here to watch the video.